 Installed and dedicated in 1967, this five-ton fountain was originally the centerpiece of the Moreton Estate in Warwickshire, England, before it immigrated to Kansas City.

-With two alabaster mermaids blowing water out of conch shells, the Mermaid Fountain located at 4747 Broadway Boulevard is a great place to photograph the Country Club Plaza lights.
+With two alabaster mermaids blowing water out of conch shells, the Mermaid Fountain located at 4747 Broadway Boulevard is a great place to see the Kansas City Plaza lights.
 Between the twin, 300-year-old Italian mermaids is a small bronze sculpture of a child kneeling in prayer.
 As you photograph the Country Club Plaza lights from this spot, be sure to follow tradition and do as directed on the small plaque: toss in a coin and say a prayer for the children at Mercy Hospital.

 Just a few steps south of the Mermaid Fountain, the Pomona Fountain sits at the intersection of Ward Parkway and Broadway Boulevard.
 With both hands full of plump grapes, it should be no surprise that the life-size bronze beauty featured in this fountain is the Roman goddess of vineyards and orchards.
-As she gazes across Ward Parkway toward Brush Creek, she provides a creative place to photograph the Country Club Plaza lights.
+As she gazes across Ward Parkway toward Brush Creek, she provides one of my favorite views of the Plaza lights.

 A small tributary of the Blue River, Brush Creek marks the southern border of the Country Club Plaza.
-By crossing Brush Creek via the pedestrian Sister City Bridge or the red-lantern-lined Wornall Road Bridge, you’ll get a different perspective of the Country Club Plaza lights.
+By crossing Brush Creek via the pedestrian Sister City Bridge or the red-lantern-lined Wornall Road Bridge, you’ll get a different perspective of the Kansas City Plaza lights.

 To capture different parts of the Plaza, including the light reflected in Brush Creek, explore locations along Ward Parkway as well as right along the water.
 You’ll also capture different views traveling both east and west of Wornall Road on Ward Parkway.